nrfconnect/sdk-nrf/include/net/nrf_cloud.rst

 Before sending any sensor data, call the function :c:func:`nrf_cloud_sensor_attach` with the type of the sensor.
 Note that this function must be called after receiving the event :c:enumerator:`NRF_CLOUD_EVT_READY`.
-It triggers the event :c:enumerator:`NRF_CLOUD_EVT_SENSOR_ATTACHED` if the execution was successful.
+It triggers the event :c:enumerator:`NRF_CLOUD_EVT_SENSOR_ATTACHED` if the function executes successfully.

 .. _lib_nrf_cloud_unlink: